 Binding your Transmitter to your Receiver¶

-As of version 1.0, ROSflight only supports PPM receivers on F1 targets while F4 receivers support SBUS and PPM.
+As of version 1.0, ROSflight only supports PPM receivers on F1 controllers, while F4 controllers support SBUS and PPM.
 If your transmitter/receiver setup only supports PWM output, we recommend using a PPM encoder such as the one here.
 Be sure to set the

 Follow the instructions in your user manual to bind your transmitter to your RC receiver.
-You may also be able to find a guide on YouTube with instructions, just search for your particular transmitter and recevier model.
+You may also be able to find a guide on YouTube with instructions; just search for your particular transmitter and receiver model.

-To avoid confusion and to reduce code complexity in the firmware source, ROSflight does not perform software calibration of RC transmitters.
+To avoid confusion and to reduce code complexity in the firmware source code, ROSflight does not perform software calibration of RC transmitters.
 This means that RC calibration must be done on the transmitter itself, as opposed to in software.
-This is pretty straight-forward in most modern transmitters.
+This is pretty straight-forward for most modern transmitters.